 The University of Texas at Dallas

-Co-funded research grant from the Oil and Gas Innovation Centre and 5 Industry sponsors: £280,000
+PI on research grant from the Oil and Gas Innovation Centre and 5 Energy industry sponsors: £280,000